 Four plays later, Raiders running back Fred Coppet made the miscue hurt, gashing the Spartans through the middle for a 12-yard touchdown run.

-St. Thomas Aquinas (3-0) wouldn't score again until there was just under three minutes remaining in the half, this time using the powerful right foot of Nolan Bieck for
+St. Thomas Aquinas (3-0) wouldn't score again until there was just under three minutes remaining in the half, this time using the powerful right foot of Nolan Bieck for a 23-yard field goal.

 De La Salle made its only mark on the scoreboard with 47 seconds left in the first half.
 Houston tossed a lateral to Andrew Buckley, who in turn lofted it down the field to a waiting Anthony Williams.
 The 59-yard score left De La Salle down just 10-6 at halftime.